-INS employs a multi-disciplinary team (MDT) providing physiotherapy; occupational therapy (OT); speech and language therapy (SLT); counselling; and social work (SW) support.
-Therapy assistants and administrative staff also form an essential part of the MDT which is supported by an experienced team of skilled and dedicated volunteers.
+INS employs a multi-disciplinary team providing physiotherapy, occupational therapy (OT), speech and language therapy (SLT), and social work support.
+Other therapy, activities and administrative staff also form an essential part of the team, supported by experienced and dedicated volunteers including skilled counsellors.

 I heard about INS from a friend and she encouraged me to refer myself.
 I’d been diagnosed with Multiple sclerosis (MS) a year before but was still really struggling to cope with it and how it would change my life.
 The ‘Taking Back Control’ group run by INS occupational therapists helped me to find ways of dealing with the emotional effects of my MS.